 Dancers must be 21+ and legally eligible to work in the USA to hold a company position.
 Preference is given to dancers with a minimum of 3+ years of professional experience.
 We don’t hold cattle call auditions — we really need to SEE dancers work and create over time in a company setting.

-Dancers interested in auditioning for our 2020-21 season should audition through our LAUNCH project.
+Dancers interested in auditioning for our 2020-21 season should audition through our 2-week LAUNCH project.